 Karate Classes In Croydon

-Karate may perhaps be considered a weapon free means of self defence.
-It comprises powerful offensive and defensive techniques using every part of the body to their maximum advantage.
-Regarded as empty handed martial art which has been made to fend off armed opponents.
+Karate could be described as a weapon free technique of self defence.
+It is made up of powerful offensive and defensive tactics using every part of the body to their maximum advantage.
+It is an empty handed martial art which has been designed to fend off armed adversaries.